Covid 19 coronavirus Delta outbreak: More than 260,000 vaccinations across the Waikato - NZ Herald

 Covid-19 Testing Centres

-Testing in Coromandel continues at Coromandel Family Health Clinic, 80 Kapanga Road, Tuesday to Friday, 10am to 3pm.
+Testing in Coromandel continues at Coromandel Family Health Clinic, 80 Kapanga Rd, Tuesday to Friday, 10am to 3pm.
 All patients must call the clinic and make an appointment.
-Also at Te Korowai Hauora o Hauraki, Coromandel, 225 Kapanga Road.
+Also at Te Korowai Hauora o Hauraki, Coromandel, 225 Kapanga Rd.
 Call the clinic on 07 866 8084 for more information.

-Testing in Hamilton continues at Hamilton Community Testing Centre, Founders Theatre car park, entrance off Norton Road, 8am to 4pm.
+Testing in Hamilton continues at Hamilton Community Testing Centre, Founders Theatre carpark, entrance off Norton Rd, 8am to 4pm.

 Testing in Tokoroa is available at Tokoroa Family Health, Tokoroa Hospital; phone 07 886 5431 to make a booking; or at Tokoroa Medical Centre - phone